RajendraKumarVesapogu/Skygoal-Assignment/README.md

 ### IDE:

-recommended IDE for development : Visual Studio Code with all your extensinos for Node.js and mySQL.
+recommended IDE for development : Visual Studio Code with all your extensinos for Node.js and express.

 Use thunderclient to test the API end points (Postman Alternative).